welshk91/FinanceApp/README.md

 Things To Do
 ------------
-* Make Objects Parcelable or Serializable
-* Replace default logging system with [Timber](https://github.com/JakeWharton/timber)
+* Pass Parcelable Objects instead of all their parameters
 * Add a simple way to import test data via Options
 * Fix Memory Leaks (look into [LeakCanary](https://github.com/square/leakcanary))
 * Move ListViews to RecyclerViews